pqml/brique/README.md

 ### :memo: Todo

-- Serve the _examples_ folder with `dev` command
-- Livereload examples on change
-- `deploy` command to deploy examples on a gh-pages branch
+- Use `ghp` to deploy the examples folder into a gh-page branch

 <br>
 <h1></h1>